librz/all-about-typescript/index-signature-vs-mapped-types.md

 Normally:

 - prefer index signature over `Record + intersection` combo
-- prefer `Record` if the type/interface doesn't have other fields other
+- prefer `Record` if there's no need to intersect types

-#### mapped types
+### mapped type

 syntax: `{ [P in K]: T }`, K usually is a union

-You can construct common type utilities such as:
+You can construct common type utilities using mapped type:

 ```ts